 The answer to your question How to set up a rental business? is to determine the features that your users will look for in your rental marketplace.
 Thus, the 3rd P defines how you gonna make the workflow happen.

-What Are The Features You Need In Your Marketplace
+What Are The Features You Need In Your Rental Marketplace Software

 Indeed, creating a rental marketplace has gained significant popularity in recent years.
 The success stories of rental marketplaces like Airbnb, Chegg, Rent the Runway, and others have inspired many ambitious entrepreneurs to venture into the sharing economy.

 These rental marketplaces have revolutionized various industries by enabling individuals to monetize their underutilized assets and providing convenient rental options to consumers.

 The sharing economy model offers numerous advantages.
 Some of them are cost savings, increased access to a wide range of products and services, and the opportunity for individuals to generate income from their unused or idle resources.